-May 2020 - Although the church building is still closed, All Saints is OPEN!
+July/August 2020 - Although the church building is still closed, All Saints is OPEN!
 Please see the All Saints Together page for current information about church activities during this period.

 At the very heart of our Christian life together is prayer and worship.
 Our encounter with God and one another through these activities, provides meaning, direction, connection, comfort, and strength for all of life.
 At All Saints Church, our worship is grounded in the Anglican tradition, according to the rites and ceremonies of The Book of Common Prayer.
 In this tradition, the Holy Eucharist (“The Lord’s Supper” or “Communion”) is the principal act of worship.
 The word “Eucharist” means “thanksgiving,” and points to the fact that we share this meal giving thanks to God for everything—most especially, for the life, death, and Resurrection of Jesus Christ.
 As we share in this sacred meal, we are united with the risen Christ, as well as generations of Christians across the globe who have shared in it before us.